andreaferretti/paths-js/README.md

     });

 As shown in the example, it expects as input an object with the property `points`, which is an array of points.
 The optional property `closed` defined whether the polygon is closed (false by default).

+### Semi-regular polygon ###

+A special case of the above is a polygon whose points are placed on half-lines starting from a fixed center and forming constant angles between each other; we call these kinds of polygons semi-regular.
+In the even more special case where all points have the same distance from the center, the polygon is regular.

+A semi-regular polygon is defined by its center and the distance of each of its points from the center, like

+    var SemiRegularPolygon = require('paths/semi-regular-polygon');
+    var polygon = SemiRegularPolygon({
+      center: [0, 0],
+      radii: [2, 3, 5, 7, 9, 12]
+    });
+    var regularPolygon = SemiRegularPolygon({
+      center: [1, 2],
+      radii: [3, 3, 3, 3, 3]
+    });

+In the above example, `polygon` is semi-regular and centered at the origin, while `regularPolygon` is a regular pentagon centered at `[1, 2]`.

 ### Sector ###